missing-semester-cn/missing-semester-cn.github.io/course-overview.md

 We have 6 lectures covering a [variety of topics](/schedule/).
 We have lecture notes online, but there will be a lot of content covered in class (e.g. in the form of demos) that may not be in the notes.
+We will be recording lectures.

 Each class is split into two 50-minute lectures with a 10-minute break in between.
 Lectures are mostly live demonstrations followed by hands-on